Abicumaran/Cancer-Cybernetics/README.md

 The Codes and Instructions for the complex networks analyses and single-cell clustering/trajectory inference algorithms are found in the 'Data and Codes' document.
 Note: the Bayesian GRN from the scRNA-Seq counts in Figure 2 was reconstructed from Julia LightGraphs package, while all other networks were reconstructed in R using the igraph package.
+For instructions on using the LightGraphs package, refer to: https://github.com/Abicumaran/GBM_Complexity_I